rozek/rwkv-pth-to-bin-converter/README.md

 This is where this repository comes in: it provides a Dockerfile which can be used to create an image and run a container that downloads a given RWKV model and converts and quantizes it to be used with rwkv.cpp

-> **Nota bene** depending on your host operatins system, you may have to stop the command sequence from the Dockerfile after running `cmake` for the first time and modify its output in order for the actual compilation to run without errors.
+> **Nota bene:** depending on your host operatins system, you may have to stop the command sequence from the Dockerfile after running `cmake` for the first time and modify its output in order for the actual compilation to run without errors.
 >
 > Additionally, you may want to edit the Dockerfile and change the model and/or quantizations it calculates

+t.b.c.

-> **Nota bene** rwkv.cpp is currently not compatible with RWKV-5 models - please use RWKV-4 models only for the moment
+> **Nota bene:** rwkv.cpp is currently not compatible with RWKV-5 models - please use RWKV-4 models only for the moment

 ## License ##